michelemeo/ADM-HW5/README.md

 # ADM-HW5
 Repository of the fifth homework for the ADM course by Group #7.
 Group #7 is composed by:
-- Nazanin Bagherinejad;
+- Nazanin Bagherinejad
-- Laura Kerber;
+- Laura Kerber
 - Michele Meo

 ## Repository description